mrocklin/blog/_posts/work/2019-05-18-maintainer.md

 ---
 {% include JB/setup %}

-What is the role of a maintainer of a moderately used open source software library?
-What are expectations and best practices?
+What are the expectations of maintainer of open source software libraries?
+What are best practices?
+How can we do this better?

-This post is based on my personal opinions.
-I make no claim that it is correct.
+This post frames the discussion and then follows with best practices based on my personal experience and opinions.  *I make no claim that it is correct.*

 ## Lets Assume External Responsibility